-All staff working with children maintain an attitude of 'it could happen here,' and this is especially important when considering child-on-child abuse.
+All staff working with children must maintain an attitude of 'it could happen here,' and this is especially important when considering child-on-child abuse.

-The Headteacher has overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, Local Authority, and outside agencies.
+The Headteacher and DSL have overall responsibility for the policy and its implementation, and to liaise with the Governing Body, parents/carers, Local Authority, and outside agencies.

-Safeguarding is the responsibility of all however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
+Safeguarding is the responsibility of all; however, all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
 The Designated Safeguarding Lead (DSL) is Gary Kenny.
-Deputies in our school are Rachel Clark and Nasia Pip.
+Deputies in our school are Nasia Pip, Roxanne Pine and Charlotte Fox.